Blog

 CIDP vs. GBS

-Guillain-Barre syndrome (GBS) attacks the myelin sheath in a way similar to CIDP.
+Guillain-Barre syndrome attacks the myelin sheath in a way similar to CIDP.
 The two share many symptoms; however, there are some key differences:

 CIDP symptoms in the hands and arms

-• GBS symptoms develop much more quickly
+• GBS symptoms develop much more quickly, in a few days or weeks.

 • GBS can affect breathing, which can cause respiratory arrest.